Would you prefer this guide emailed to you, or know someone who does? Just enter your email here and we’ll send it ASAP!

 What if something breaks, how do I get it ﬁxed?

 Solar systems have two components – the panels Solar systems have two components – the panels, and an inverter.
 Panels rarely “break”, but they can see lower efﬁciency over time.
 Inverters may break but are very easy to ﬁx.
 If you purchase your system, both of these components should be covered by manufacturer’s warranties for at least 20 years – including full replacement of the components in case of failure.
-If you decide on a lease or PPA, the installer will be responsible for maintenance of the panels if something goes wrong.
+If you decide on a lease or PPA, the installer will be responsible for the maintenance of the panels if something goes wrong.
 You should ask your installer what their policies are for maintenance of the panels or inverters in the event that something happens to either.

 How do I know if I’ll be getting enough power?